 4 Introduction

-[Editor’s Note: This clause reuses text from the Justification part in SID.]

 The usage scenarios that have been identified for 5G are enhanced mobile broadband (eMBB), massive machine-type communication (mMTC), and Ultra-Reliable and Low Latency communication (URLLC).
 Yet another identified area is time sensitive communication (TSC).
 In particular, mMTC, URLLC and TSC are associated with novel IoT use cases that are targeted in vertical industries.
 It is envisaged that eMBB, mMTC, URLLC and TSC use cases may all need to be supported in the same network.

 In the 3GPP study on “self-evaluation towards IMT-2020 submission” it was confirmed that NB-IoT and LTE-M fulfil the IMT-2020 requirements for mMTC and can be certified as 5G technologies.
 For URLLC support, URLLC features were introduced in Release 15 for both LTE and NR, and NR URLLC is further enhanced in Release 16 within the enhanced URLLC (eURLLC) and Industrial IoT work items.
 Rel-16 also introduced support for Time-Sensitive Networking (TSN) and 5G integration for TSC use cases.